MostafaSaad1987/Blog-Preview-Card/README.md

-# Blog-Preview-Card
+# Frontend Mentor - Blog Preview Card solution

-Frontend Mentor challenge: Blog Preview Card.
+This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).